noxify/gridsome-plugin-remark-embed/README.md

 https://embedr.flickr.com/assets/client-code.js
 ```

-This is the default flickr script part:
+This is the default flickr script:
 ```
 <script async src="https://embedr.flickr.com/assets/client-code.js" charset="utf-8"></script>
 ```

 ## Facebook

-By default the `excludeScript` is set to `true`.
+By default the `omitscript` is set to `true`.
 This means you have to embed by your own.

+Example:

 ```
 <script>